jgzak/20240408-JULIUSZAK-NYCSCHOOLS/README.md

 # NYC schools App

 This application shows list of NYC schools.
-When user clicks on of the schools in the list.
-Details and SAT portions are populated with data fetched from API
+When user clicks on one of the schools in the list Details and SAT parts are populated with data fetched from API.

-To run this app:
+## To run this app:
   `npm install`
   `npm run dev`

+## To run tests:
+  `npm run test`

+## Performans
+`NYCSchools` component is loading all schools in one call, however in order to keep response slim, we are only loading `school_name` and `dbn` attributes.
+When user cliks on one of the schools: `dbn` passed to `SATScores` and `SchoolDetails` which both loading its corresponding data.
+We could load everything in one shot (schools and details) but what if list of schools was 40k records and not 400?
+Also user may not click on every single school, why to compromise initail performance?

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.